henbrand/get-harley/README.md

 - Used by Facebook, so they are not likely to deprecate it (vs Angular, which is not used by Google)
 - Should a mobile app be needed, you can use React Native and have a crossfunctional Mobile/Web dev team

-The express server was temporary - the tech stack I would have chosen for this is Django.
+The express server to get up and running quickly another tech stack of choice would be Django.

 Why Django?
 - Django ORM, to do performant SQL queries without the SQL